How Many Animals Are Endangered? (The Answer is More Complicated Than You Might Think)

-Critically endangered are a slight step closer to extinction in the wild than endangered are.
+Critically endangered animals are a step closer to extinction in the wild.
 Animals in this category will likely go extinct soon.

 Extinct in the Wild

-When an animal is extinct in the wild, there are no traces left of it in the natural ecosystem.
+When an animal becomes extinct in the wild, no traces remain in the natural ecosystem.
 However, there still may be a few of that species left in zoos or other forms of captivity.

 When there is no doubt that the very last animal has died of a species throughout the world, then that animal is considered extinct.

-Each of these categories is slightly different, and different measures of protection are done to try to retain populations of animals to prevent them from extinction.
+Each category differs slightly, and different measures of protection help retain populations of animals to prevent extinction.